 We uncover a class of nonlinear odd viscoelastic effects in three spatial dimensions.
-We show that these dissipationless effects arise upon combining strains in two orthogonal directions, yielding momentum flow in the third direction.
+We show that these dissipationless effects arise upon combining geometric distortions in two orthogonal directions, yielding momentum flow in the third direction.
 We demonstrate that the effect arises from nontrivial geometric tensors in quantum states, and can be scaled up with integer topological invariants.
-We further demonstrate that the effect fingerprints the multiband Hilbert-space geometry of underlying quantum states, as encoded in three-state geometric tensors.
+We further show that the effect fingerprints the multiband Hilbert-space geometry of the underlying quantum states, as encoded in the nonmetricity and three-state quantum geometric tensors.
 Our findings unravel the role of multistate geometry in viscoelastic phenomena, paving a path for experimental observation of uncharted nonlinear odd viscoelastic responses in quantum systems.

-\sect{Introduction} Viscosity, an emergent property of physical fluids, arises upon perturbing their geometry.
-Viscous responses, encoded in viscoelastic tensors, are captured by the momentum flow correlators upon applying shears and stresses as geometric perturbations~\cite{LL6,LL7,TongKin}.
-Beyond its distinct emergence in classical fluids ranging from liquid water to honey or glasses, it is further realized by quantum fluids of electrons in crystals.
-In particular, viscoelastic tensors can also include dissipationless flows of momentum orthogonal to perturbation directions, commonly known as odd viscosity~\cite{Banerjee2017, Offertaler2019, Scheibner2020, Fruchart2023, Chen2024}.
-In condensed matter systems, odd viscosity arises in viscous Hall currents, that is as Hall viscosity~\cite{Avron1995, Hoyos2012, Bradlyn2012, Rao2020}.
+\sect{Introduction}Viscosity and elasticity are bulk properties of matter that manifest upon application of physical deformations.
+They naturally arise in a wide range of physical systems at different scales spanning from \mbox{cosmology} and astrophysics~\cite{Padmanabhan1987, Brevik2017}, to particle physics~\cite{Policastro2001}, through mesoscopic fluids~\cite{Monaghan2012}, glasses~\cite{Dyre2006}, and active condensed matter systems~\cite{Ramaswamy2010}, among others.
+The corresponding transport coefficients that determine the responses to geometric perturbations imposed by normal and shear stresses are encoded in viscoelastic tensors, which are in turn captured by stress correlators~\cite{LL6,LL7,TongKin}.
+Beyond their distinct emergence in classical fluids and solids, viscoelastic tensors are also realized by quantum fluids of electrons in~crystals.
+In particular, viscoelastic tensors also include dissipationless flows of momentum orthogonal to perturbation directions, commonly known as odd viscosity and odd elasticity~\cite{Banerjee2017, Offertaler2019, Scheibner2020, Fruchart2023, Chen2024}.
+In condensed matter systems, odd viscosity arises in viscous Hall currents, that is, as Hall viscosity~\cite{Avron1995, Vignale2007, Hoyos2012, Bradlyn2012, Gromov2015, Rao2020}.
 Odd viscosity has been experimentally measured in crystals such as graphene~\cite{Berdyugin2019}, and was further recognized to contribute corrections to spatially dispersive conductivities~\cite{Hoyos2012, Sherafati2016}.